jacobusmmsmit/CoTSOpt/README.md

 By the end of this project I hope to have:
 - A fully documented API, allowing users to solve CoTS problems with various methods,
-- A brief written document motivating, exploring, and explaining the theory of the problem
+- A brief document motivating, exploring, and explaining the theory of the problem
--

 Current methods I am exploring are:
 - A basic MCMC approach with `Turing.jl`